-- Gains or losses from the sale of inventory property or property held mainly for sale to customers in the ordinary course of your trade or business. - Export financing interest. - · High-taxed income. - Active business rents and royalties from unrelated persons. - Active business rents and royalties from related persons if they are paid or accrued after September 20, 2004. - Any income that is defined in another separate limit category.
+- Gains or losses from the sale of inventory property or property held mainly for sale to customers in the ordinary course of your trade or business.

+- · Export financing interest.

+- · High-taxed income.

+- · Active business rents and royalties.

+- Any income that is defined in another separate limit category.